ganeti/ganeti/man/gnt-cluster.rst

 Either a single hypervisor name or a comma-separated list of hypervisor names can be specified.
 If this option is not specified, only the xen-pvm hypervisor is enabled by default.

+The ``--user-shutdown`` option enables or disables user shutdown detection at the cluster level.
+User shutdown detection allows users to initiate instance poweroff from inside the instance, and Ganeti will report the instance status as 'USER_down' (as opposed, to 'ERROR_down') and the watcher will not restart these instances, thus preserving their instance status.

 The ``-H (--hypervisor-parameters)`` option allows you to set default hypervisor specific parameters for the cluster.
 The format of this